bolkedebruin/rdpgw/docs/header-authentication.md

   UserIdHeader: "X-Forwarded-User-Id"   # Optional: User ID header
   EmailHeader: "X-Forwarded-Email"      # Optional: Email header
   DisplayNameHeader: "X-Forwarded-Name" # Optional: Display name header
+  # Required: CIDR allow-list of upstream proxies that may stamp the
+  # headers above.
+Requests arriving from any other RemoteAddr are
+  # refused with 401, so the user header cannot be minted by callers
+  # that bypass the proxy.
+RDPGW refuses to start when this is empty.
+  TrustedProxies:
+    - "10.0.0.0/8"

 Caps:
   TokenAuth: true